mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ##### Wrapper Function
-JuliaGrid provides a wrapper function [`stateEstimation!`](@ref stateEstimation!) for AC state estimation.
-Hence, it offers a way to solve it using the Gauss-Newton method with reduced implementation effort:
+JuliaGrid provides a wrapper function for AC state estimation analysis that manages the iterative solution process and also supports the computation of powers and currents using the [`stateEstimation!`](@ref stateEstimation!) function.
+Hence, it offers a way to solve AC state estimation with reduced implementation effort:
 ```@example ACSEWLS
 setInitialPoint!(analysis) # hide
 analysis = gaussNewton(monitoring)